 Here’s the recipe for our homemade udder buttercream!
 We’re whipping up shea butter and coconut oil along with essential oils and a few other ingredients as a natural body lotion on our sweet Jersey cows after milking time.
 (And stealing a smidge for our own hands too when we’re done!)

 Our gals are the best!
 Ok, so maybe I’m biased.
 You probably think your gals are the best.
 And I’m sure that we’re both right.
-We have good reason to love our sweet cows (or goats) so!
+We have good reason to love our sweet cows (or goats) so much!
 Good reasons, rather.
+I love their raw milk.
 I drink a minimum of 3 tall glasses of creamy good reasons every day.
-Let’s not even mention, butter, ice cream, mozzarella, farmhouse cheddar, ricotta, and cream cheese.
+Let’s not even mention, butter, ice cream, mozzarella, farmhouse cheddar, ricotta, cream cheese, and sweet cream butter.

 The shea butter and sweet almond oil are incredibly soothing and softening to the skin, so why not for the bovine skin as well?!

 The arrowroot powder helps cut down on the greasiness of the oils.
 I think it’s what makes for such a silky product.

 Lanolin is a wonder as many nursing mums can attest to.
 I won’t have a baby without it!
 It’s only fair our girls get some after milking.

 - (Click ingredients for links where to purchase.)

 - ¾ cup Shea Butter